openstack/ceilometer/doc/source/contributor/architecture.rst

 combination of ``ceilometer.poll.compute``, ``ceilometer.poll.central``, and
 ``ceilometer.poll.ipmi`` namespaces

-The frequency of polling is controlled via the pipeline configuration.
-See :ref:`Pipeline-Configuration` for details.
+The frequency of polling is controlled via the polling configuration.
+See :ref:`Polling-Configuration` for details.
 The agent framework then passes the generated samples to the notification agent for processing.